Online Programmes in Data Analytics - Studying in an Online Environment

 It is not possible to take exams online.

-Students are required to attend for one day at the end of each semester to take exams in the two modules.
+Students are required to attend for one day at the end of each trimester to take exams in the two modules.
 Students must be available to travel to UCD for one or two days during the standard UCD exam period.
 Failure to attend exams on the specified day will result in failing the modules.
-Students will be informed of the specified exam days during each semester.
+Students will be informed of the specified exam days during each trimester.

 We keep close eye on students throughout the semester to ensure that those taking the module do not fall behind without being offered extra help.
 However, if you do fail a module you can re-sit it in the next trimester.
 If you find that you are running into difficulties please make sure you tell the module co-ordinator immediately so that we can arrange for extra help.